hiroapp-com/hiro/readme.md

 Grab or set up a fresh Debian instance, install (on Debian 'apt get') 'git', 'python-pip', and 'libpg-dev' (Postgres database) if not already installed.
 With Python installed also add virtualenv via 'pip install virtualenv'.

-Checkout 'https://github.com/hiroapp-com/hiro.git' to your local machine, and make sure that you also got Python and 'fabric' running locally ('pip install fabric') .
+Create a '/home/hiro/frontend/refs', cd to '/home/hiro/frontend', and create a virtualenv by running 'virtualenv venv'.
+If you want this server to run as a production system (use production keys etc) set 'HIRO_ENV' to 'live' ('export HIRO_ENV="live') and you'll also need Java installed for the YUI compresoor which automatically hashes new js/css versions.

-With the server ready, check that the beginning of 'fabfile.py' is in line with how you want to connect to it, and then run 'fab deploy' on your local machine.
+Switch to your local machine and check out 'https://github.com/hiroapp-com/hiro.git', and make sure that you also got Python and 'fabric' running locally ('pip install fabric' or 'sudo apt install fabric'), as well as Phyton's requests framework ('pip install requests').

-From here on out Fabric should run the following steps automatically:
+If everything went well, running 'fab deploy' in your local hiro directory should execute the following steps automatically:

 - Dial into your server.
-- Check out the latest version on the server in a '/refs' directory
+- Check out the latest version on the server in a '/refs' directory.
-- Link everything to the latest checked out version
+- Link everything to the latest checked out version.
-- Restart server with latest revision
+- Restart server with latest revision.

 Old Manual approach: